 For cases when the emergent beam is not focused and is greater than 7 mm in diameter.
 For wavelengths outside of this range, use one of the other methods described in Section XIV B to determine the appropriate O.D.
-NR = Not Recommended.O.D. = Optical Density.
+NR = Not Recommended.

+O.D. = Optical Density.

-Call the Laser Safety Officer in the Radiation Protection Section of EH&S (949-824-6200) if you need assistance in locating eyewear vendors, or if you have any other questions related to the selection of laser safety eyewear.
+Call the Laser Safety Officer/Radiation Safety (949-824- 6200) if you need assistance in locating eyewear vendors, or if you have any other questions related to the selection of laser safety eyewear.